coinam-hd/coinam-client-api-docs/endpoints/SESSION.md

-authUser | NULL/object | If a registered user is authenticated a user object is returned otherwise NULL reCaptcha | object | ReCaptcha object (see below) issuedOn | integer | Timestamp when this session was initiated lastUsedOn | integer | Timestamp when this session was last user
+authUser | NULL/object | If a registered user is authenticated a user object is returned otherwise NULL reCaptcha | object | ReCaptcha object (see below) issuedOn | integer | Timestamp when this session was initiated lastUsedOn | integer | Timestamp when this session was last used

 #### `object` reCaptcha